IseulCeylon19/LearnCPP/README.md

 ## Learning CPP

-This repo is for Note and Practice while learning C++ from https://www.learncpp.com/
+This repo is for keeping my notes and Practicing while learning C++ from https://www.learncpp.com/